Francine Diaz: 2021–present: Subsequent projects

-In 2023, the pairing of Francine Diaz and Seth Fedelin were tested for the first time with their new drama series Dirty Linen by ABS-CBN and Dreamscape Entertainment in 2023.
-The loveteam called FranSeth were formed and both of them starred in the series called Fractured with Kaori Oinuma, Jeremiah Lisbo, Daniela Stranner, Raven Rigor, and Sean Tristan.
+In 2023, the pairing of Francine Diaz and Seth Fedelin were tested for the first time with their new drama series Dirty Linen by ABS-CBN and Dreamscape Entertainment in 2023 alongside Zanjoe Marudo and Janine Gutierrez.
+After the finale of the said series, the loveteam called FranSeth were formed and both of them starred in the new mini series called Fractured with Kaori Oinuma, Jeremiah Lisbo, Daniela Stranner, Raven Rigor, and Sean Tristan.
 The story is about a group of influencers who finds themselves trapped in a disappointing island resort.

 In 2024, Diaz and Seth Fedelin debut in the 50th Metro Manila Film Festival with their first-ever movie together, My Future You.
 The film received 10 nominations, and won four awards including Best Director, Best Editing, 3rd Best picture, and a Breakthrough Performance for Seth Fedelin in the Gabi Ng Parangal.
 Diaz also collaborated with Korean artist Seo In-guk for the song "My Love".

 In 2025, she starred in a series called Sins of the Father with Gerald Anderson, Shaina Magdayao, Jessy Mendiola, JC de Vera, RK Bagatsing, and Seth Fedelin.
+She then starred at Shake, Rattle & Roll Evil Origins, an official entry to the 51st 2025 Metro Manila Film Festival, with Seth Fedelin, Fyang Smith, JM Ibarra, Manilyn Reynes and many more.

+In 2026, Diaz starred in the movie She Who Must Not Be Named with Seth Fedelin, Bobby Andrews, Ruby Ruiz, Kat Galang, Elijah Alejo, Raven Rigor, Abdul Raman, Kaleb Ong, and Kych Minemoto.
+She also starred in a variety show Kumusta with Jodi Sta.
+Maria, Janella Salvador, Arci Muñoz, Ji Chang-wook, and Michelin-recognized Filipino chef JP Anglo.